-Mycophenolate mofetil (you may see this shortened to MMF)
+Mycophenolate mofetil (this may be shortened to MMF)

 Your doctor may recommend this treatment if your child’s nephrotic syndrome doesn’t get better with steroid treatment or keeps coming back.
-Mycophenolate mofetil should help to make the nephrotic syndrome get better (go into or stay in remission).
+Mycophenolate should help to make the condition go into or stay in remission.

 - Liquid medicine: 1 g (1000 mg) in 5 mL

-- Mycophenolate is usually given twice each day, once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example sometime between 7 and 8 am, and between 7 and 8 pm.
+The Mycophenolate is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

-- Your doctor may tell you to give it once each day.
+Your doctor may tell you to give Mycophenolate once each day.
 This is usually in the morning.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

 Your doctor will work out the amount of Mycophenolate (the dose) that is right for your child.
 The dose will be shown on the medicine label.